u-boot/u-boot/doc/driver-model/design.rst

 At this point all the devices are known, and bound to their drivers.
 There is a 'struct udevice' allocated for all devices.
 However, nothing has been activated (except for the root device).
-Each bound device that was created from a U_BOOT_DEVICE() declaration will hold the plat pointer specified in that declaration.
+Each bound device that was created from a U_BOOT_DRVINFO() declaration will hold the plat pointer specified in that declaration.
 For a bound device created from the device tree, plat will be NULL, but of_offset will be the offset of the device tree node that caused the device to be created.
 The uclass is set correctly for